jiansonglei/jiansonglei.github.io/_pages/cv.md

 * B.S. in College of Computer, National University of Defense Technology, 2013
 * M.S. in College of Computer, National University of Defense Technology, 2015 (To pursue doctoral study in advance)
 * Visiting Advanced Analytics Institute, University of Technology Sydney, 2016.9 - 2018.9
-* Ph.D in College of Computer, National University of Defense Technology, 2019 (expected)
+* Ph.D. in College of Computer, National University of Defense Technology, 2019 (expected)

 Activities
 ======